 After two days of a cold—after two days of blogging about William Holden cracking his head and bleeding to death and Martin Luther King’s untimely demise, I fear I’ve taken my readers to a dark place.
 But sometimes, that’s just how it is.
 I’m finding that I don’t always know where each blog is going to go.
 The other day I wrote about zombies, and the piece wound being a metaphor about a failed relationship.
 I recently wrote a blog about an altercation at a drug store, and then I got an e-mail from a friend saying that the woman I wrote about might have been her mother.
 Of course that bothers me, but at the time of writing, that was not my concern.
 It wasn’t about what it said about her, it was what it said about me.
 I can’t let myself be consumed with that kind of self-consciousness.
 I can’t fear that no one will read and then dread the consequences when people do read.
 I can’t fear that my readers will be bored, offended or disappointed.
 I have to write about what I find fascinating and hopefully that translates well.
 There is nothing I love more than researching and writing, and there’s nothing that means more than being read, and that my words could be a small part of your day.

+The show ends and we hit the dance floor, which is my favourite part of the night.
 I am now certifiably in a new chapter in my life: married, in my thirties and unconcerned with being cool, which is good because I’m not cool, so I don’t have to worry about it anymore.
 As I’m dancing, my eyes fall on various figures in the room, and there’s so much evident self-consciousness in the room.
 Everyone is aware that there is the possibility of judgement (this is a bar packed with women after all), that there is an edge to everyone’s actions.
 Some girls are dancing like there is a camera on them; others dance like they shouldn’t have had that last drink, and others are dancing, eyes darting all around, looking to see what else is happening, who else is here, cell phone in hand, rouged faces illuminated by the screen’s light.
 As for me, I’m dancing as if I won’t go out again for another three years.
 I danced as if nobody was watching; drunkenly deciding that this is how I should write: fearlessly, recklessly, and with little regard of what others think about the way I move.